augustl/augustl.com/posts/blog/2019/amazing_lazy_data_structures.md

 date: 2019.12.14
-title: The amazingly amazing amaze of lazy data sructures
+title: The amazingly amazing amaze of lazy data structures
 series: advent_calendar_2019

 Two things makes me keep coming back to Clojure: [Persistent data structures](https://augustl.com/blog/2019/you_have_to_know_about_persistent_data_structures/) and lazy sequences.